Teufelauto/Hytale-Weapon-Scraper/README.md

 The JSON or CSV can be saved to a different location by changing path or name in app_settings.json
 ## weapon_dictionary.json
-Editing Weapon_Dictionary.json will allow you to add new weapons or materials, or remove certain columns from the output.
+Editing Weapon_Dictionary.json will allow you to add new weapons or actions, or remove certain columns from the output.
 That would require a tutorial.
 Additional weapons are being configured.
 Still need to add info to table from another location in the zip, regarding attack timing.
-That will come after this section is working nicely.

 ## Compiling